Gemma Fanning, EAL Specialist

 (Adapted from Sang and Chadwick, 2014)

-When producing a lab report, you’ll need to consider what learners will need to write after they have completed some of their experiments, it may be useful to model some simple questions so learners are aware of what information they will need to write about.
-For example Mertin (2014) lists the following:
+When producing a lab report, you’ll need to consider what learner will need to write after they completed some of their expiments.
+It may be useful to model some simple questions, so that learners are aware what information they will need to write about.
+For example, Mertin (2014) lists are following questions:

 The resource attached provides you with some ideas on how to support your learners with developing scientific language.
-Try and space out each grammatical learning point so learner can comes to grips with using one before moving onto the next.
+Try to space out each grammatical learning point, so that a learner can get to grips with using one, before moving onto the next.

 Gallagher, R.M and Ingram, P (2000) Complete Chemistry.
 Oxford: Oxford University Press